Lady Ballers: Reception

 The review aggregator Rotten Tomatoes reported an approval rating of 43%, with an average score of 5.7/10, based on seven reviews.

-Valerie Richardson of The Washington Times said that "pundits at the Daily Wire predicted that their first feature-length comedy, Lady Ballers, would trigger the left, and they weren't wrong."

 John Serba of Decider.com was reminded of the film Juwanna Mann, and said: "Lady Ballers is funny on occasion, but only unintentionally".
 He concludes it "isn't offensive as much as it's just depressing" and encourages audiences to "skip it".
 Katelyn Burns of MSNBC said the film was "anti-trans propaganda", and that the film was dishonest about transgender people's ability to compete in sports.
 Mey Rude, writing for gay magazine Out, described the movie as "completely unfunny".
 She said "It almost seems like the people who made the movie understand that if their premise was real, there would be real-life examples of groups of men like this taking over women's sports.
 There aren't."